Tracing Capital Flows

 Confidence of New Investors

-As the unrealized losses held by new investors grows during a market correction, their tendency to capitulate at a loss tends to increases accordingly.
+As the unrealized losses held by new investors grow during a market correction, their tendency to capitulate at a loss tends to increase accordingly.
 Short-term holders have been statistically shown to be more sensitive to volatility, making their behavior useful to track around market inflection points.

 When checked alongside MVRV by Age, the SOPR by Age indicators show almost identical behavior.
-This confirms that new investors have both been underwater on their holdings, and experienced sufficient stress to crystallise those losses.
+This confirms that new investors have both been underwater on their holdings and experienced sufficient stress to crystallize those losses.

 Live Chart